lepenghuang/lepenghuang.github.io/_pages/about.md

 General Research Interests
 ======
-1. Urban economic and financial analysis.
+(1) Urban economic and financial analysis.
-2. real estate markets and their integration.
+(2) real estate markets and their integration.
-3. Spatial matching of public service and population by location allocation and location choice, employing OR and game theory.
+(3) Spatial matching of public service and population by location allocation and location choice, employing OR and game theory.
-4. Win-win strategies in urban planning and development.
+(4) Win-win strategies in (sustainable) urban planning and development.
 ...

 In my Spare Time